 Definition: Number of deaths due to motor vehicle traffic crashes on a public roadway per 100,000 adults age 65 and older

-According to the National Highway Traffic Safety Administration, the prevalence of motor vehicle deaths is higher among:
+According to the National Highway Traffic Safety Administration, the prevalence of motor vehicle deaths is higher among adults age 80 and older compared with adults ages 65-74.
+Adults ages 75-84 also have a high prevalence.

 The Centers for Disease Control and Prevention has identified strategies for staying safe on the road, including:

 Driver refresher courses are available for older adults who wish to maintain or improve their driving skills, such as AAA’s RoadWise Driver.
-Tools are available to evaluate driving ability, which can help older drivers decide whether to continue driving.
+AAA also provides a self-assessment tool and further resources on evaluating driving ability, which can help older drivers decide whether it is safe to continue driving.

 Yellman, Merissa A., and Erin K. Sauber-Schatz.
 “Motor Vehicle Crash Deaths — United States and 28 Other High-Income Countries, 2015 and 2019.”
 MMWR.
 Morbidity and Mortality Weekly Report 71, no. 26 (July 1, 2022): 837–43. https://doi.org/10.15585/mmwr.mm7126a1.